-The SBS approach proposes that future ATM architectures will provide for a separation between the ATM-specific hardware and the customer's process control or business logic.
+The SBS approach proposes that future ATM architectures will provide for a strict separation between the ATM-specific hardware and the customer's process control or business logic.
 That means, SBS implements a decoupling of its ATM solution from the ATM hardware so that the SBS solution can be used on other computer systems and / or other operating systems that enable secure operation more easily and without hardware upgrades.
 The decoupling can be done in different variants.

 As a special feature of the cloud-based approach, the two operating systems are located in the PC of the self-service device.
 The first operating system accommodates the minimal software stack and provides the communication of the PC with the hardware components of the ATM, as stated above.
 A second operating system in the same PC houses the ATM application and, as stated above, can simply be updated with a new operating system version, as long as a special software in the ATM's PC is able to simulate the required processor.

 This approach will not be possible for all self-service devices, since older devices in particular will not be able to process the operations of two operating systems at the same speed as it is necessary to guarantee an end-user-friendly operation of an ATM.